aridlehoover/manager-README/README.md

 ## Schedule

 I am usually in the office from 10am to 6pm.
 I’m often there later, but rarely earlier.
 That way I get to see my kids off to school and miss the traffic.
-Most nights, I get back online after my kids are in bed to plan the next day.
+Most nights, I get back online to plan the next day after my kids are in bed.
 So, it’s not uncommon to find me on Slack after 10pm.
 What can I say?
 I’m a night person.

 As for your schedule, do what works for you around the team’s core hours of 10am to 5pm.
 We have core hours in order to take maximum advantage of the high bandwidth communication channel created by sitting next to each other.

 That said, there are times when I need to leave earlier than 5pm in order to take care of my kids or arrive later than 10am so I can visit the dentist.
 This is my life.
 I expect yours has similar requirements.
 All I ask is that if you are going to be unavailable during core hours, please add the time to our out-of-office calendar and let the team know.

 ### Working from Home

 As a general rule, I prefer that people work together in the office as much as possible.
-As I aluded to above, I prefer this because communicating in person has a much higher signal to noise ratio that other forms of communication.
+As I alluded to above, I prefer this because communicating in person has a much higher signal to noise ratio that other forms of communication.

 Of course, there will be times when it makes sense for one or the other of us to work from home.
 I will do my best to plan and communicate this with the team before hand.
-And, as much as possible, I’ll open a Slack video chat that you can drop into to talk to me face-to-face.
+And, as much as possible, I’ll be available via Slack video chat for you to drop in to and talk to me face-to-face.
 I would appreciate it if you did the same.

 ## Personality quirks